 I love cloth nappies.
 A lot.
+No, seriously.

 And I reckon the fact that you’re reading this article means that you love them too.